-22. If a company makes default in complying with the requirements of section 21, it shall be liable for each offence to a fine not exceeding 2 penalty units.
+22. If a company makes default in complying with the requirements of section 21, it shall be liable for each offence to a fine of 100,000 kyats.

 23. Alteration of constitution to be noted in every copy

 Where an alteration is made to the constitution of a company, every copy of the constitution issued after the date of the alteration shall be in accordance with the alteration.